Homo floresiensis: Scandal over specimen damage

 The fossils are property of the Republic of Indonesia.
 In early December 2004, Indonesian paleoanthropologist Teuku Jacob, formerly chief paleontologist of the Indonesian Gadjah Mada University, removed most of the remains from their repository at Jakarta's National Research Centre of Archaeology with the permission of Raden Panji Soejono, one of the institute's directors.
 He kept the bones for three months.

-Professor Jacob had previously stated that he did not believe the specimens represented a different species, and claimed that the LB1 find was from a 25–30 year-old member of a omnivorous subspecies of H. sapiens; further speculating that it probably was a pygmy and that the size of its skull was even so much more small due to pathological microcephaly, which produces a small brain and skull.
+Professor Jacob had previously stated that he did not believe the specimens represented a different species, and claimed that the LB1 find was from a 25–30 year-old member of an omnivorous subspecies of H. sapiens; further speculating that it probably was a pygmy and that the size of its skull was even so much more small due to pathological microcephaly, which produces a small brain and skull.

 Professor Richard Roberts of the University of Wollongong in Australia and other anthropologists objected to this withholding of the evidence by an individual with self-proclaimed bias against contrary research investigating support for a new species of Homo, saying they feared that important scientific evidence would be sequestered by a small group of scientists who neither allowed access by other scientists nor published their own research.
 Jacob returned the remains on 23 February 2005 with portions severely damaged and missing two leg bones.

 Press reports thus described the condition of the returned remains: